giovanniboscu/continuous-section-field/docs/model/csf_cuf_numerical_validation_carrera_giunta.md

 \alpha=\frac{\pi}{l}.
 $$

 The CUF approximation across the cross-section is constructed using the Maclaurin polynomial expansion adopted in the reference formulation.
-The approximation order $N$ remains a model parameter at this stage and will be fixed when the corresponding CUF system is explicitly assembled.
+The approximation order $N$ remains a model parameter at this stage and will be fixed before the corresponding CUF system is explicitly assembled.

 The present benchmark therefore introduces no modification of the generalized CSF-CUF formulation.
 It selects a particular constant sectional state, material law, loading case, boundary conditions, transverse CUF approximation family, and longitudinal solution strategy so that the resulting specialized model can be compared directly with the reference solution.